nooblucker/hueSimulator/README.md

 ## Routes

 `GET /linkbutton` will enable user registration for 30 seconds.
+By default, a user named "newdeveloper" is whitelisted.
+Registered users and state of the simulator will be lost when restarting.
+So you always have a "fresh" system.

 At the moment, all routes from the hue API are available, except schedules.